One of my Instagram followers asked me this question the other day:

 This comedy movie focuses on two rival gyms; Glogo Gym vs Average Joe’s.

-Globo Gym is choc-full of orange motherf**kers, always focused on the bottom line, and generally treats its members like dirt.
-On the other side of the road, Average Joe’s gym embraces its own weirdness, and the oddball members make the foundation of the business iteself.
+Globo Gym is choc-full of big orange motherf**kers, it’s always focused on the bottom line, and it generally treats its members like dirt.
+On the other side of the road, Average Joe’s gym embraces its own weirdness, and the oddball members are the foundation of the business.

-When we think about joining a small local gym, we inadvertently link it to Globo Gym (“I can’t go there, it’s full of meatheads”), and we opt for the safety of the big chain gym where everything looks the same.
+When we think about joining a small local gym, we link it to Globo Gym and say things like, “I can’t go there, it’ll be full of meatheads!”, and we run to the familiarity of a franchise gym instead.